Kidney Health

 Advertisement

-• Do I already qualify for an SGLT2 inhibitor, ACE inhibitor, ARB, finerenone, or GLP-1 medicine?
+• Current SGLT2 inhibitor, ACE inhibitor, ARB, or finerenone use.

 Practical takeaway